DeesseFortuna/BandcampBackup/README.md

 (superuser is required to create the subdirectories)

 ## Flaws/Caveats/Future Development
-- No support for multiple pages (easy enough to do manually, or write a quick parent script to call this one for every page)
+- No support for multiple pages (easy enough to do manually - write a quick parent script to call this one for every page)
 - Only supports **single word artist folder names** (easy enough to change after downloading)
 - Doesn't tag the downloaded files - though if they were tagged before uploading, those will be retained.
 Otherwise on Windows I suggest [foobar2000](https://www.foobar2000.org) with the excellent [discogs plugin](https://bitbucket.org/zoomorph/foo_discogs).
+For bulk manual tagging based on filename, or renaming based on tag, there is [mp3tag](http://www.mp3tag.de/en/download.html) by Florian Heidenreich.
 - Can miss some non-standard symbols in album names.
 This is because the album name is extracted from the URL referring to it.
-- Deletes all .list files in the immediate directory, these are used for temporary storage - **you should probably be running it in its own directory anyway.**

 #### Disclaimer
 - By downloading and/or using this script you agree you own the rights to the content you will be backing up (or have purchased it yourself) and are not infringing on your local copyright law.
 Use at your own risk, and don't be a coconut.